zowieerickson/ip-address-tracker/README.md

 ### Useful resources

 - [React documentation](https://react.dev/learn) - This helped me understand the ``useEffect()`` hook in great detail, which was needed for the API calls.
 - [Netlify serverless functions](https://www.netlify.com/blog/intro-to-serverless-functions/) - This is an amazing article which helped introduce me to serverless functions when it came to Netlify.
-Through this and a few other resources, I was able to hide my API key when fetching for data.
+Through this and a few other resources, I was able to hide my API key when fetching data.
 - [Button accessibility](https://dequeuniversity.com/rules/axe/4.7/button-nam) - This article helped me improve the accessibility of this app when it came to buttons and how "Buttons must have discernible text".
 My search button at first didn't have any discernible text, but thanks to this article, an aria-label was sufficient for screen readers.

 ## Author